 We are experiencing an unexpected and unusual crisis worldwide.
-At a relatively uneventful and peaceful moment in human history, we have encountered a surprise “war”.
+At a relatively undisturbed and peaceful moment in human history, we have encountered a surprise “war”.
 The consequence?
-Months of confinement, hundreds of thousands of deaths and an economic reorganization worldwide.
+Months of confinement, hundreds of thousands of deaths and a worldwide economic reorganization.

-Given this scenario, most Spanish companies will have to adjust their expenses to their potential income, taking into account in this equation the possible slowdown in the recovery - low levels of consumption, a drop in the tourism sector, an increase in public spending and the impact on balance of payments - in addition to the uncertainty of a risky tax reform.
+Faced with this scenario, most Spanish companies will have to adjust their expenses to their potential income, taking into account in this equation the possible slowdown in the recovery - low consumption levels, a fall in the tourism sector, an increase in public spending and the impact on the balance of payments - in addition to the uncertainty of a risky tax reform.

-Thus, there are many steering committees that the possibility of undertaking deep restructuring is being considered, beyond the transitory ERTES.
-Therefore, when analyzing this possible decision, we must take into account a series of consequences that Not only do they impact tangibly, but they also affect reputational level.
+Thus, there are many steering committees that already the possibility of undertaking deep restructuring is being considered, beyond the transitory ERTES.
+Therefore, when analyzing this possible decision, we must take into account a series of consequences that Not only do they have a tangible impact, but they also affect reputational level.

-But what impact do layoffs have on the income statement?
+But what impact do the layoffs have on the income statement?
 How does a restructuring affect the company?
-How should we deal with separations?
+How should we deal with separation?

-“In the event of making redundancies, we must tackle them thinking of people with the greatest professionalism, common sense and ethics possible.
-We must be aware that the decision on disengagement must be holistic, but also keep in mind that what will differentiate us, as leaders, is our humanity, our ethics and responsibility.
+“In the event of layoffs, we must undertake them thinking of people with the greatest professionalism, common sense and ethics possible.
+We must be aware that the decision on terminations must be holistic, but also bear in mind that what will differentiate us, as leaders, is our humanity, our ethics and responsibility.